-The fuel cap is located on the left side of the vehicle.
-If the fuel cap is lost or damaged, be sure the replacement cap is for use with this vehicle.
+The gas cap is located behind the fuel filler door, on the driver's side of the vehicle.
+If the gas cap is lost or damaged, be sure the replacement cap is for use with this vehicle.

 Fuel Filler Cap Location